DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

 - **Asset handling**: refers to secure transport of media through its lifetime
 - The data and asset handling key goal is to prevent data breaches, by using:
   - **Data Maintenance**: on-going efforts to organize and care for data through its life cycle
-  - **Data Loss Prevention (DLP)**: systems that detect and block data exfiltration attempts; DLP systems can use labels on data to determine the appropriate controls to apply to the data. two primary types:
+  - 🏷️**Data Loss Prevention (DLP)**: systems that detect and block data exfiltration attempts; DLP systems can use labels on data to determine the appropriate controls to apply to the data.
+DLP system or software is designed to identify labeled data or data that fits specific patterns and descriptions to help prevent it from leaving the organization.
+A data loss prevention (DLP) system can tag, monitor, and limit where files are transferred to.
+There are two primary types:
      - network-based DLP
      - endpoint-based DLP
-- **Marking (AKA labeling)**: sensitive information/assets ensures proper handling (both physically and electronically).
+  - 🏷️**Marking (AKA labeling)**: sensitive information/assets ensures proper handling (both physically and electronically).
      - Media is typically labeled with the highest classification level of data it contains.
 This prevents the data from being handled or accessed at a lower classification level.
      - labels can be as granular and custom as required by the org
      - Data labeling can help ensure that controls are applied to the right systems and data.
-- **Data Collection Limitation**: prevent loss by not collecting unnecessary sensitive data
+  - 🏷️**Data Collection Limitation**: Providing consent, or agreeing to data collection and use, is important in many data collection scenarios and may be required by law.
+Prevent loss by not collecting unnecessary sensitive data. 🥇Sometimes it is better to collect limited information🥇
-- **Data Location**: keep dup copies of backups, on- and off-site
+  - 🏷️**Data Location**: keep duplicate copies of backups, on- and off-site
-- **Storage**: define storage locations and procedures by storage type; use physical locks for paper-based media, and encrypt electronic data
+  - 🏷️**Storage**: define storage locations and procedures by storage type; use physical locks for paper-based media, and encrypt electronic data.
+It is cost effective to purchase high-quality media to contain sensitive data becuase the value of the data often far exceeds the cost of the media.
+This makes more expensive media that may have a longer life span or additional capabilities like encryption support a good choice for sensitive data.
   - **Data Remanence**: data remaining on media after typical erasure; Remanence describes data left on media after an attempt is made to remove the data.
 - 🔥sanitization is a series of processes that removes data from a system or media while ensuring that the data is unrecoverable by any means.
-Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered
+Sanitization methods (such as clearing, purging, and destroying) help ensure that data cannot be recovered. 📝Note: Downgrading systems and media is rare due to the difficulty of ensuring that sanitization is complete.
+The need to completely wipe (or destroy) the media that systems use means that the ✏️cost of reuse is often significant and may exceed the cost of purchasing a new system or media i.e sanitazation cost ▶ cost of new media.
   - ✴️**Destruction**: destroy data no longer needed by the organization; policy should define acceptable destruction methods by type and classification ([see NIST SP-800-88 for details](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final)) ✏️Physical destruction: used for SSD/electronic components, or in combination with other less-secure methods.
 Due to problems with remnant data, the U.S. National Security Agency requires physical destruction of SSDs.
       - 🍎**SSD**: Spare sectors, bad sectors, and space provided for wear leveling on SSDs (over provisioned space) may all contain data that was written to the space that will not be cleared when the drive is wiped.
 This is a form of data remanence and is a concern for organizations that do not want data to potentially be accessible.
 Many wiping utilities only deal with currently addressable space on the drive.
 SSDs cannot be degaussed, and wear leveling space cannot be reliably used to hide data.
 These spaces are still addressable by the drive, although they may not be seen by the operating system.
   - ✴️**Clearing**: removal of sensitive data from a storage device such that there is assurance data may not be reconstructed using normal functions or software recovery or software recovery utilities; over-writing existing data or scrubbing un-needed data.
 Clearing describes preparing media for 📝reuse in same-security/sensitivity level.
 When media is cleared, unclassified data is written over all addressable locations on the media.
 Once that's completed, the media can be reused